Home Site Map Postwar Lionel Soviet Trains Train Shows Contact Us

 Two views of the roof.

-Our Archives Page has information on the passenger car series that included this car.
+Our Archives Page has more on this passenger car series.

 2530 REA